joseph-tharwat/TestingStudentSystem_Microservice-/readme.md

 - **RabbitMq** - used for communication between the test service and grade service.
 - **Serilog and seq** - used to log the messegeses and see it in UI.
 - **Yarp** - used as a ApiGetWay, it is installed in **StudentAccountManagement** service
+- **SignalR** Used so the teacher can observe the student answering the test in real time during the test.

+- **DDD** I tried to use Domain Driven Design to create Entities, Value Objects, events...
+- **Archeticture** All services are implemented using Onion Archeticture [Domain Layer, Application Layer, Presentation Layer, Infrastracture Layer]

 # How to run
 You need to have docker only to run the project